SenseLogic/LINGUI/README.md

 A base language must be declared before its derived languages.

+The first language (often named `LANGUAGE`) is generally used to define the common application interface.

+It will declare all the translation functions that the localized application code will need.

-The first language generally defines the application interface, by declaring the translation functions available to the localized application, while the next languages provide their language-specific implementations.
+The next languages will then provide their language-specific implementations.

+### Translation functions

+Functions can have parameters and declare local variables.

+The type of the functions, function parameters and local variables is defined through their declaration prefix :

+*   none : string
+*   `!` : boolean
+*   `#` : integer
+*   `%` : real
+*   `:` : translation

-### Translation values
+### Translation value

-A translation value has one or several of the following properties :
+A translation value is a data structure which provides one or several of the following properties :

 *   a text (`$`);
 *   a quantity text (`*`), with an integer (`#`) or real (`%`) value;